 Germany-based Studio Botanic Cosmetics prides itself on an all-natural approach to skincare, harnessing the power of nature and leaving out harsh and unnecessary ingredients.
-Staying true to its brand motto “less is more”, Studio Botanic have launched an old favourite Cold Cream with a modern take on the original recipe.
+Staying true to its brand motto “less is more”, Studio Botanic has launched an old favourite Cold Cream with a modern take on the original recipe.
 Refined, optimised and composed of high-quality olive oil, rose petal extract, glycerin, shea butter, avocado and peppermint oil.
 All working together to keep the skin soft and supple, along with vegan waxes which naturally improve the skin’s protective function.

 Studio Bontanic Cold Cream is so versatile and can be used not only on the face but also on the hands, lips or wherever you feel your skin needs a little extra care and is a must for the handbag.
 Keep it with you, especially when out and about in harsh wind and weather for topical application.
 If you were wondering where the name “Cold Cream” originates from it simply means “Cold” because of the cooling sensation experienced when applied to the skin.
 No real surprise there.